Provincial programs for disease surveillance and management in domestic animals

 1. Subsidized diagnostic examination of smallholder cases submitted to the Animal Health Centre in Abbotsford B.C.
 The reduced fee ($25 per case for poultry and $75 per case for pigs, sheep and goats) is applied when the case is received by the laboratory with a complete submission form:

-2. Subsidized shipping for smallholder cases for veterinary practices outside of the Fraser Valley
+2. Subsidized shipping for smallholder cases from veterinary practices outside of the Fraser Valley.
+Veterinary practices can contact the Animal Health Center to learn more

 • For pigs: a 5x5cm portion of fresh spleen and a 5x5cm portion of fresh tongue

-• For sheep and goats: nasopharyngeal swab in viral or universal transport media (preferred), or in a sterile plastic pouch, and a 5x5 cm portion of fresh tongue and an absomasal section and a fecal sample
+• For sheep and goats: nasopharyngeal swab in viral or universal transport media (preferred), or in a sterile plastic pouch, as well as a fecal sample, an abomasal section and a 5x5 cm portion of fresh tongue.

 Smallholder Program Details for Pigs, Poultry, Goats and Sheep